What To Know

 - Find and click the HDMI Black Level

 - Choose the option you want.
-We recommend choosing Low first, if you are just testing out the options available.
+We recommend choosing Low first if you are testing out the options available.

 If you find that the image has neither changed at all with the low option or the blacks aren’t attractive anymore, change the brightness a bit to see if the difference is to your liking.
 If not, go with the Normal/High option.

-HDMI Black Level isn’t essential, but it is a great option for gamers.
+HDMI Black Level isn’t essential but is a great option for gamers.
 It doesn’t do anything to enhance the sharpness or detail of the image; however, it seems like it has a huge impact.